 A Montreal-based manufacturer of aluminum products, including railings, columns and awnings, the Kool-Ray brand was taken under the wings of Imperial.
 This led to incorporating a fifth division - Imperial Kool-Ray Inc.

-Imperial opens its first US location and Imperial Registers came into existance.
+Imperial opens its first US location and Imperial Registers came into existence.

 Imperial opened its first US Sales Office in Hamel, Illinois.

-Another milestones in this year, Imperial acquired Holden Register Inc. of Kitchener, Ontario and incorporated its sixth division, Imperial Registers Inc.
+Another milestone in this year, Imperial acquired Holden Register Inc. of Kitchener, Ontario and incorporated its sixth division, Imperial Registers Inc.

-Construction of the Corporate Head Office in Richibucto, NB was s also completed.
+Construction of the Corporate Head Office in Richibucto, NB was also completed.

 Growth brings additional expansions